 XYZ Co.’s restructuring costs

 Concept of Restructuring Charges

 Various companies undergo restructuring due to various reasons.
-The reasons may vary from the acquisition of a new company, selling off a subsidiary unit, layoffs, implementation of new technologies, diversifying into new markets or moving to a new location etc. A restructure is needed by a company to make financial adjustments to the present assets and liabilities.
+The reasons may vary from the acquisition of a new company, selling off a subsidiary unit, layoffs, implementation of new technologies, diversifying into new markets or moving to a new location, etc. A restructure is needed by a company to make financial adjustments to the existing assets and liabilities.
 Many times a restructuring of costs is done to improve the business and recover from financial losses.

 Restructuring cost Accounting

 |Restructuring Cost on Income Statement||Restructuring Cost on Balance Sheet||Restructuring Cost on Cash Flow Statement|

 Rajesh works as the chief accountant in a food logistics company.
 With extreme hard work and perseverance, he has reached his current position, and he enjoys doing his work.
 In the recent spate of incidents, the Board of the company instructs him that the company plans to undergo a restructuring schedule in the coming quarter of operations.
 Rajesh has been asked to handle the accounting data for this restructuring cost.
 It is Rajesh’s sole responsibility to keep track of the expenses and make sense of all the restructuring expenses that the company is undertaking in that particular quarter.

 Rajesh has decided to take the following steps in maintaining accurate data of the restructuring expenses: